YOU ARE AT:Defense CommunicationsAirspan, Space Compass bring 5G HAPS to maritime surveillance

 The architecture includes airborne components — radios, antennas, and 5G processing units — that connect with land-based 5G radio access network (RAN) and core infrastructure, and a management system.
 Airspan noted that by leveraging advanced beam forming and high-gain antenna systems, it delivers “continuous 360-degree connectivity.”

-Airspan positions the solution for monitoring shipping lanes, coastal regions, and remote ocean areas that conventional networks cannot reach.
+Airspan positions the solution for maritime monitoring — shipping lanes, coastal regions, and remote ocean areas that conventional networks cannot reach.

-Today the maritime domain serves as the important frontier of transportation and global economic activities.
-However, it’s openness invites threats that are often out of sight for land-based surveillance systems.
+The maritime domain serves as an important frontier of transportation and global economic activities.
+However, it’s openness invites many threats that are often out of sight for land-based surveillance systems.
 Maritime Domain Awareness or MDA is designed to counter this issue.
-It entails monitoring of events and conditions in maritime environments and analysis of their security and safety impacts.
+It entails real-time scoping of events and conditions in maritime environments for analysis and assessment of security and safety impacts.

 MDA relies on static and dynamic data to identify potential threat vectors and inform response efforts.
 At present, it uses a combination of surveillance techniques, including radar, AIS tracking, and satellite monitoring.
-Data from these systems are stitched together to get a complete environment picture.
+Data from these systems are synchronized post-collection to get the complete environment picture.

-Integrating HAPS capabilities enhances this operation and improves maritime protection.
-Placed at an elevation of several kilometers from Earth, HAPS systems cover wide geographic areas, enabling maritime authorities to gather real-time situational awareness.
-5G ATG connectivity provides a strong foundation for this operation by securely and quickly relaying HAPS payload data to the ground infrastructure for faster analysis and better response.
+Integrating HAPS capabilities enhances this operation and by extension, maritime protection.
+Placed at an elevation of several kilometers from Earth, HAPS systems cover wide geographic areas, enabling maritime authorities to gather intel from large stretches of the ocean.
+5G ATG connectivity tops this with faster data transfer speeds and low latency.
+Together with other communication channels, 5G mesh networks has enabled continued connectivity between vessels, ports, and command centers, enabling critical monitoring and surveillance operations.
+By securely and quickly relaying HAPS payload data to the ground infrastructure at 5G speed, 5G HAPS can allow for much faster analysis and better safety response in maritime.